 How to get the car out of Limp Mode?

 – Shifter module.
-Could be defective.
+It could be defective.

 – Brake Light Switch

-If you don’t have a manual download it here: Mercedesmedic.com/ownersmanual/
+If you don’t have a manual, download it here: Mercedesmedic.com/ownersmanual/

-The car will not move at all, when in Drive or Reverse.
+The car will not move at all when in Drive or Reverse.

-Common transmission OBD-II Codes.
+Standard transmission OBD-II Codes.